geky/ramrsbd/README.md

 >
 </p>

-With $e$ syndromes, this can be rewritten as a system of equations with
-$e$ equations and $e$ unknowns, our error magnitudes $Y_j$, which we can solve for:
+With $e$ syndromes, this can be rewritten as a system with $e$ equations and $e$ unknowns, which we can, in theory, solve for:

 <p align="center">
 <img